tsedio/tsed/docs/docs/upload-files.md

 ---
 # Upload files

-Ts.ED support now the uploading files by default.
+Ts.ED supports now the uploading files by default.
 We use [Multer](https://github.com/expressjs/multer) module to handle `multipart/form-data` from request.

 <Projects type="examples"/>

 ::: tip
-Originally, multer is provided by Express.js, but Ts.ED implement a multer wrapper to support Koa.js platform based on the official [@koa/multer](https://www.npmjs.com/package/@koa/multer) module.
+Originally, multer is provided by Express.js, but Ts.ED implements a multer wrapper to support Koa.js platform based on the official [@koa/multer](https://www.npmjs.com/package/@koa/multer) module.
 :::

 ## Configuration